ErasmusMC-Bioinformatics/galaxy-courses/Cancer_Analysis/Cancer_Analysis_manual.md

    	- 2 images (of the EMC)
    	- 1 pdf file	(of the iReport paper)
    	- 1 tabular file	(or the programme for this course)
   - Create an iReport.
 You are free to create whatever you like.
+Upload your own files if you like.
 Try to add at least 2 tabs, and include at least two content items on each tab.
-Remember, you can also add text as a content item.
+Remember, you can also add text as a content item!

 Below are screenshots of a possible iReport.
-This example is also available as shared history, if you wish to see the parameter setting used here. `Shared Data → Published Histories → EMC Galaxy Training - 4: iReport`
+This example is also available as shared history, if you wish to see the parameter setting used here. `Shared Data → Published Histories → EMC Training - My First iReport`

 ![](../figures/ireport_rollyourown_ss1.png)
 ![](../figures/ireport_rollyourown_ss2.png)